Protect our borough

 Keeping Barnsley moving

-We're #KeepingBarnsleyMoving by safely re-opening our high streets and supporting businesses to get ready to re-open.
+Find out how we're #KeepingBarnsleyMoving by safely re-opening our high streets and services.

 - Shopping safely on our high streets